franiglesias/golden/README.md

 ### Create Custom Scrubbers

-If you find that you are using many times the same regexp and replacement, consider creating a custom Scrubber.
+If you find that you are using many times the same regexp and replacement, consider creating a custom _Scrubber_.

 For example, in the previous test, we used: